Deliberations are looming

 Deliberations on an updated Waikato Plan taking into account public submissions are looming as the formulation of the final Plan enters the home straight.

 The deliberations are scheduled for Tuesday 30 May.
-The deliberations agenda can be found here.
+The deliberations agenda can be found here(external link).
 The draft Waikato Plan in the agenda has been track changed so that the exact change made to the document in response to each submission point can be identified.